8 May 2026

 One of the key aspects of flexible remuneration is understanding how does it affect IRPF and how are these earnings reflected in the annual tax return.

-It is important to note that amounts for exempted services, such as restaurant ticket, transport ticket or Nursery vouchers, are not considered part of the gross salary subject to taxation, provided that the limits established by law are respected.
+It is important to note that amounts for exempted services, such as restaurant ticket, Transport ticket, Nursery vouchers or Health insurance are not considered part of the gross salary subject to taxation, provided that the limits established by law are respected.

 In practical terms, No further action is required on the Tax Return, as the Income from Employment box automatically excludes non-taxable benefits that have been applied monthly on the payslip as part of Flexible Remuneration.